Tag: meriden

 2023 Frank Grant Meriden Baseball Story GHTBL

-Frank Grant: the Hall of Fame Trailblazer who Began his Pro Career in Meriden
+Frank Grant: Hall of Fame Trailblazer who Began his Career in Meriden

 The year was 1886.
 Meriden was a thriving industrial city steeped in two things: cutlery manufacturing and base ball.
 Like most urban settings in America, The Silver City was captivated by the new National Game.
 Meriden enthusiasts formed a professional club – the Silverites of the Eastern League.
 The club’s best player was Ulysses Franklin Grant of Pittsfield, Massachusetts.
 Frank Grant dominated on the diamond and as the first black player to sign with a minor league team in Connecticut, his presence was polarizing.